-Non-clinical testing has demonstrated that the LifeStent® Vascular Stent is MR Conditional.
-The LifeStent® Vascular Stent can be scanned safely, immediately after placement of this implant, under the following conditions:
+Non-clinical testing has demonstrated that the LIFESTENT[®] Vascular Stent is MR Conditional for vascular placement in lesions up to a length of 240 mm.
+It can be scanned safely under the following conditions:

-- Static magnetic field of 1.5 Tesla or 3.0 Tesla. - Spatial gradient field of 2500 Gauss/cm or less. - Maximum whole-body-averaged specific absorption rate (SAR) of 1 W/kg for 15 minutes of scanning.
+- Static magnetic field of 1.5-Tesla or 3-Tesla. - Spatial gradient field of 2500 Gauss/cm or less. - Maximum whole-body-averaged specific absorption rate (SAR) of 1 W/kg for 15 minutes of scanning.
 For landmarks superior of the umbilicus, a whole body SAR up to 2 W/kg may be applied. - In a configuration where the patients legs are not in contact with each other.